Just now, I was sipping my iced coffee, eyes closed, trying to recall -without looking- the beauty around me. These Gifts, if you will.

 Me, relaxing in my chair, reading the LMAL book (which I am totally convinced she wrote for me at this season of my life), and soaking in the quiet.
 My mental list of what is happening: Kombucha started.
-Chickpeas in crockpot (dinner). quiet. sunshine. cool room.
+Chickpeas in the crockpot (dinner). quiet. sunshine. cool room.
 I am happy.
 A gift.

 Pulling out my journal, I began thinking of how God gave me an idea to help with a spreadsheet I was working on.
 So I jotted it down.
 (Wow!
 Thanks, God.)
-And then I was thinking of how it is ok to tweak my schedule to allow for things that bring joy to my life.
+And then I was thinking about how it is ok to tweak my schedule to allow for things that bring joy to my life.
 Next, my thoughts traveled to the days I needed to be in the office vs. the days I didn’t.
 And what I could do on each day.

 See, I am a creature of habit.
 And also a freak about “is this ok for me to do, God?
 Is it your plan for me?
 Does it make you happy, Lord?”
 So here, “change” makes an entrance.

 Change and I are acquaintances.
 Not really much in common so we don’t hang out often.
 But I am realizing that maybe I need to make room for Change.
 So I invite change over.
-Move things around in the schedule to make the day more fun — even maximize the day.
-See, for the longest time I didn’t have a plan.
+Move things around on the schedule to make the day more fun — even maximize the day.
+See, for the longest time, I didn’t have a plan.
 I just flew by the seat of my pants.
 Without attention to the bigger picture.

 So then I started writing about how my husband had asked me for help blogging for a project he is launching.
 And when he originally asked, I was like “where am I going to find the time to help him with this?
 Is this really something that is what I need to do at this time?”
-Actually he asked me about a year ago when this project just started to become an actual plan.
+Actually, he asked me about a year ago when this project just started to become an actual plan.
 And then again a months ago because it is a few tweaks away from launching.
 And then I remembered how God has been prepping me to “act like the blogger I want to be.”
 But I wasn’t really taking my husband seriously with the recent ask because, again, where was I supposed to put this time?

-Lightbulb moment: Just now as I was taking with God, He opened up ideas to me of how to plan my week out.
+Lightbulb moment: Just now as I was talking with God, He opened up ideas to me of how to plan my week out.
 Here is the is the lightbulb: I told God I wanted to blog, right.
 My husband asked me to help with his blog.
 I could honor my husband by helping him and in return, this would honor God.